The TBG DIY PC Build Guides

 Whether it’s your first, tenth, or hundredth time building a PC, these guides will set you up with the best components you can buy.
 To find the right PC for you, feel free to browse all of the options below, or alternatively choose specific criteria from our filter browser below, which will display just the builds that meet your needs.
 You can then click on the “View Specs” button to see a quick view of prices, parts, and dimensions, or click the “View Guide” button to jump straight to the full Build Guide for that build.
 Happy hunting, and good luck with whichever build you choose!

 Our DIY PC Build Guides are updated monthly, and sometimes daily, to ensure you get the most up-to-date info.
 If you appreciate the work we do on these, don’t forget to use our Amazon and Newegg links to support continued publication of these guides.
-And if you’re specifically interested in Small Form Factor PCs, definitely check out our monthly guide to the Small Form Factor PC Market as well.

 We’d like to express special thanks to SilverStone Technology Co., which sponsors the TBG PC Build Guides.
 Founded in 2003, SilverStone has made major contributions to PC case design, small form factor PC development, and power supply innovation!